Share the article

 Resource Description

-Antimicrobial stewardship programmes in health-care facilities in low- and middle-income countries: a WHO practical toolkit Guidelines on how to start an antimicrobial stewardship program.
-Recommendations and how-to guidance for setting up and implementing antimicrobial stewardship on both national and facility levels.
-Section 5 contains a selection of interventions.
+Antimicrobial stewardship programmes in health-care facilities in low- and middle-income countries: a WHO practical toolkit Guideline by WHO, provides a stepwise approach to plan, implement, and assess antimicrobial stewardship programs in low-resource settings at national and facility levels.
+Section 5 contains a selection of possible interventions/ activities.

 Antimicrobial Stewardship and Infection Prevention and Control in Low- and Middle-income Countries Article series that reviews the current evidence and best practices on antibiotic stewardship and IPC measures in LMICs, with specific focus on children.
 It also includes the experiences and lessons learned by clinicians working on rational use initiatives.

-Antibiogo Mobile app.
-A free app for measurement and interpretation of antibiotic susceptibility tests.
-Developed by Doctors Without Border.
+Antibiogo Mobile app for measurement and interpretation of antibiotic susceptibility tests.
+Developed by Doctors Without Borders.
 Described and evaluated in an article published in Nature communications.

-TARGET antibiotic toolkit Campaign/intervention materials for optimizing antibiotic prescribing in primary care, includes for example audit toolkits and leaflets for patients.
-Developed in British context.
+TARGET antibiotic toolkit Intervention materials for optimizing antibiotic prescribing in primary care, includes audit toolkits and leaflets for patients.
+Developed in the British context.

 Help Prescribing Clinicians Choose the Right Antibiotic Toolkits for establishing the use of an antibiogram in nursing homes, developed by the Agency for Healthcare Research and Quality: